Curved Kitchen Islands: Design Guide, Pros, Cons & Layout Tips

 Pastel green Scandinavian kitchen featuring a curved kitchen island with a glossy stone countertop.

-Another benefit is softer impact in busy routes.
-If people regularly pass the end of the island, a rounded edge can feel more comfortable and forgiving than a hard rectangular corner.
+One benefit is smoother movement.
+In open layouts, rounded edges can make circulation feel more natural because there are fewer abrupt corners along common walking paths.
+Another benefit is comfort in high-traffic areas.
+If people regularly pass the end of the island, a rounded edge feels more forgiving than a sharp rectangular corner.

 Curved Kitchen Island Layouts